gardenFiend138/time_complexity_exercises/time_complexity.md

 }
 ```

- This function is similar to the previous one, execpt for the fact that instead of incrementing `j`, we decrement it, and it only takes one argument.
+ This function is similar to the previous one, except for the fact that instead of incrementing `j`, we decrement it, and it only takes one argument.
 If we say that `n = 5`, then the outer loop would run 5, or `n` times, and the inner loop would run 0 times, then once, then twice, then three times, etc, until it has run 5 times.
 Since the inner loop will still eventually be O(n), the overall time complexity of this function is O(n^2).
 The space complexity is the same as the above function, O(1), for the same reasons as stated above.

 3.
 ```javascript